-- Dialog intents are the customer's reasons for interacting with your bot.
+Dialog intents are the customer's reasons for interacting with your bot.
 For example, buying a solar panel, returning a solar panel, getting store hours.
-Dialog intents are actions and generally start with verbs, such as buy, return, find, look up, cancel, edit, etc.

-- Customer input that relates or triggers an intent may look like this:
+Customer input that relates or triggers an intent may look like this: Where’s my order?

 With an understanding of chatbot terms, Maria and the Ursa Major Solar service team are in a better position to plan what kinds of bot content to create.
 After all, what good is a bot if it’s not clear what it’s going to say to customers?
 Not knowing what a bot should say is as bad as the bot saying the wrong thing: Each makes for a poor customer experience.